 top of page

-It seems normal to them.
-It moves fast to us.
-And somewhere between that pace and our experience is a moment of truth: the online world stays around a lot longer than it feels.
+Teens and pre-teens live online in ways that earlier generations didn’t.
+They post, react, and share disappearing stories.
+For them, social feeds feel like real life.
+This reality seems normal to them, but it moves fast for us.
+Somewhere between that pace and our experience lies a moment of truth: the online world lasts a lot longer than it feels.

-Research from the University of Rochester Medical Center explains that adolescent brains lean toward reward and social approval because the parts responsible for long-term thinking and impulse control are still developing.(1)
+Research from the University of Rochester Medical Center explains that adolescent brains lean toward reward and social approval.
+The parts responsible for long-term thinking and impulse control are still developing.
+When you combine this with platforms designed for instant feedback, you get kids who post first and reflect later.
+Understandably, it’s made that way.

 • 72% of U.S. teens use Instagram